penngineering/ds-interview-challenge/README.md

 ## The Database

 After `docker-compose up -d` has finished, you will have access to a Postgres Database and PGAdmin to play around with the data.
 To access PGAdmin, navigate to `localhost:5050` in your web browser.
 From here, you will need to configure a connection to the the server.
-You can do this by selecting "Add New Server" from the dashboard.
+You can do this by selecting "Add New Server" from the dashboard.sa

 Connection Details: